plone/documentation/develop/plone/images/content.rst

 If you want to have your custom content type behave like the stock Plone ``Image`` content type:

-* Inherit from the content class ``plone.app.contenttype.content.Image`` and use the xml schema from that class.
+* Inherit from the content class ``plone.app.contenttype.content.Image`` and use the XML schema from that class.

 * When writing the ``GenericSetup`` XML of your type, follow the example of `Image.xml <https://github.com/plone/plone.app.contenttypes/blob/master/plone/app/contenttypes/profiles/default/types/Image.xml>`_.